-With only 7 net carbs per serving this creamy Fettuccine Alfredo sauce is whipped up in minutes with shirataki noodles, crispy chicken thighs and an option dollop of homemade pesto.
+With only 7 net carbs per serving, this creamy Fettuccine Alfredo sauce can be whipped up in minutes with shirataki noodles, crispy chicken thighs, and an option dollop of homemade pesto.

 I am about 12 days out from my honeymoon and working this keto diet like a pro.
 Happy to say that with a combination of the diet, 4 days (per week) of working out and plenty of rest, I am down 5 pounds over a 10-day period.
 Not bad If I do say so myself.

 I have been painfully strict in counting my macros before I eat, so much so, that my husband makes fun of how my once hot plate goes completely cold in the wake of my macro counting.
 It’s so bad that I unintentionally count his macros and he isn’t even on the diet.

 But no matter how determined I am, I can’t get rid of the cravings I have from time to time.
 This week I was craving pasta – I mean really bad.
 I couldn’t get Fettucine Alfredo off the brain, so I decided to make a keto-friendly alfredo sauce.
 Traditional alfredo sauce is made with a béchamel which includes all-purpose flour an obvious no-no on keto.
 So I switched up the game and made cream dense alfredo sauce that can stand up to any traditional version.

 Once I got the sauce down I went searching for pasta alternatives for a Keto Diet.
 As you would expect options like cauliflower and zucchini noodles rose to the top.
 While I love both of these options, I knew I wanted to push a bit further in my research.
 So I picked a few packs of Shirataki noodles.